The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 With lots of locations on offer, students who have no prior experience of fieldwork will likely be assigned a project in the UK, whilst more experienced students may be offered a place on an excavation abroad.
 Skills and experience gained range from efficient manual digging and artefact washing to site and find drawing or photography and the completing of record sheets.

 We also offer internship modules involving a mixture of lectures, seminars, and an industry placement.
-Students can choose from two internship modules, depending on their personal perference: Heritage Site Management and Conservation, and Museum Studies.
+Students can choose from possible internship modules, depending on their personal perference: Heritage Site Management and Conservation, and Museum Studies.
 By undertaking these modules, students gain knowledge of the skills needed for a career in heritage or museums and benefit from work experience placements with national and local museums and heritage organisations.

 Our students gain a variety of employment after leaving University, and popular careers include library and museum work, teaching, archaeology, law and research institutions.
 Of course many students go onto further study, including Egyptology, Maritime Archaeology, and further study in Classical and Archaeological studies.